-When you are streaming 4K or 4K HDR content on these devices you can use a newer version of the copy protection technology which known as HDCP 2.2.
+When you are streaming 4K or 4K HDR content on these devices, you can use a newer version of the copy protection technology known as HDCP 2.2.
 This technology is specially designed for 4k Ultra HD (4K) content.

 HDCP Unauthorized Roku Problem: HDCP Error Roku

 Roku streaming player connects with your TV via an HDMI cable.
 High Definition Media Interface is an abbreviation of HDMI and this technology can deliver a pure, uncompressed digital signal with crystal-clear images and multi-channel audio.
 When Roku device detects that the HDMI link with your A/V receiver or TV doesn’t support the copy and content protection technology that is known as HDCP. after detection you are going to get an error code 020 along with an error message on your screen, i.e., ‘HDCP Error Detected’ or it may display a purple screen.